Taxation

 Step 1: Document Collection & Assignment

-Your firm collects client documents (W-2s, 1099s, K-1s, prior-year returns) through your existing intake process, whether that’s a portal, email, or document management system like SmartVault or Citrix ShareFile.
-Once organised, you assign the return to your offshore preparer through your project management tool, shared tracker, or direct communication.
+Your firm collects client documents (W-2s, 1099s, K-1s, prior-year returns) through your existing intake process — whether that’s a portal, email, or document management system like SmartVault or Citrix ShareFile.
+Once organized, you assign the return to your offshore preparer through your organised management tool, shared tracker, or direct communication.
+The assignment includes the client documents, prior-year return, any special instructions, and the deadline priority.

 Step 2: Return Preparation

-Your offshore tax preparer logs into your firm’s tax software, CCH Axcess, UltraTax CS, Lacerte, Drake, ProSystem fx or whatever platform you use via a secure, encrypted VPN connection.
+Your offshore tax preparer logs into your firm’s tax software — CCH Axcess, UltraTax CS, Lacerte, Drake, ProSystem fx, or whatever platform you use — via a secure, encrypted VPN connection.
 They prepare the return following your firm’s workpaper templates, review note format, and quality checklist.
+Every data point is verified against source documents.
+Every schedule is cross-referenced.
+Every calculation is checked.
+The work is completed during their business hours (Indian Standard Time), which means it’s often ready for you by the next morning — effectively giving your firm a second shift.

 Step 3: Quality Review & Feedback